 The main section of the bill is black, with some redddish-brown on the central part of the bill.

-It is widespread in the Amazon region in South America, with R. t. tucanus in the north-eastern part of its range (E. Venezuela, the Guianas and NE Brazil), R. t. cuvieri in the western and south-central Amazon (SW Venezuela, SE Colombia, E. Ecuador, E. Peru and W. and C. Brazil), R. t. inca in northern Bolivia.
+It is widespread in the Amazon region in South America, with R. t. tucanus in the north-eastern part of its range (East Venezuela, the Guianas and North East Brazil), R. t. cuvieri in the western and south-central Amazon (South West Venezuela, South East Colombia, East Ecuador, East Peru and West and Central Brazil), R. t. inca in northern Bolivia.

 Previously, this species was split into two species, with R. tucanus being a monotypic species, and R. cuvieri including inca as a subspecies.
 However, they all interbreed freely wherever their ranges meet, leading to large areas populated by individuals showing some level of intermediacy between the "true" races.
 It is possible R. t. inca actually is a semi-stable hybrid population between R. t. tucanus and R. t. cuvieri.